Note: this post contains affiliate links

 Rubicon Brewing Company – Sacramento

-Rubicon is another popular Sacramento brewery that brews some pretty interesting beers as well.
-Located right in downtown Sacramento, I would recommend this brewery more for the atmosphere and friendly service than I would for the beer.
+Rubicon is another popular Sacramento brewery that brews some pretty interesting beers.
+Located right in downtown Sacramento, I would recommend this brewery more for the atmosphere and friendly service than I would for the California craft beer.

 With that said, the beer was worthy enough to make this list, so go for a tasting flight to try a mix of their traditional styles vs. their more wacky ones, such as the Grapefruit Hopsauce Double IPA.

 Signature beer = Monkey Knife Fight Pale Ale, 5.4%

 Where to find: 2004 Capitol Ave.

 In 1980, Sierra Nevada was the brewery that changed the idea of the American Pale Ale, producing one that was always consistent and hop-focused.